mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/tutorials/index.md

 Affinity and tolerations are advanced configuration options that allow the notebook server's workloads to run on specific resources within the cluster using [toleration groups][toleration-groups].
 This allows for separation of, say, development and production workloads on the same underlying Kubernetes cluster without having to set up multiple clusters.
-It also enables specific workloads to be run on dedicated hardware, e.g. large-scale image processing on state-of-the-art GPUs that are off limits for other workloads or notebook servers.
+It also enables specific workloads to be run on dedicated hardware, for example large-scale image processing on state-of-the-art GPUs that are off limits for other workloads or notebook servers.

 Custom configurations, such as for instance [secrets][secrets], can be added to the notebook server with the "Configurations" option.
 The toggle for "Enabled Shared Memory" is recommended as certain machine learning frameworks (e.g. PyTorch) require it.